wallarm/product-documentation/docs/user-guides/rules/request-processing.md

 ### Norms

-The norms are applied to parsers for array and keys data types.
+The norms are applied to parsers for array and key data types.
 Norms are used to define the boundaries of data analysis.
 The value of the norm is indicated in the parser tag.
 For example: **hash_all**, **hash_default**, **hash_name**.

-If the norm is not specified, the identifier of the entity that requires processing is passed to the parser.
+If the norm is not specified, then the identifier of the entity that requires processing is passed to the parser.
 For example: the name of the JSON object or other identifier is passed after **hash**.

 #### all